morgana-proofs/hard-pass/README.md

 3. A polynomial $\mathsf{read}(t) = \underset{x, t'}\sum \mathsf{RAM}(x, t') \mathsf{Acc}(x, t') \mathsf{eq}(t, t')$.
     This phase is hard because the sumcheck here is sparse.

-We will refer to them as "read phase", "sum phase" and "spark phase".
+We will refer to them as "read phase", "sum phase" and "lookup phase".
 Read phase is hard.
 Note: we might rename read phase to write phase at some point, considering read is actually write...

 ### Read phase